jnnpk/hate_instigating_speech_dataset/README.md

 - TV Chosun: 75 videos, 1,232 comments, 2,723 replies

 ## Annotation Process
 The primary objective of this dataset is to label comments as hate instigating speech or not.
+Specifically, by examining the level of hatred presented in the replies to a comment, we can identify the level of hate instigation associated with that comment.
 The annotation process involved two key steps:

-1. **Labeling Replies:** Replies associated with each comment were labeled as either hate speech or non-hate speech by three annotators through majority vote.
+1. **Labeling Replies:** Replies associated with each comment were labeled as either hate speech or non-hate speech by three annotators through majority voting.

-2. **Measuring Hate Speech Instigation:** The level of hate speech instigation at the comment level was determined by examining the ratio of hate replies to the total number of replies.
+2. **Measuring Hate Speech Instigation:** The level of hate speech instigation at the comment level can be determined by examining the ratio of hate replies to the total number of replies.
+Nevertheless, the approach to defining hate speech instigation may vary.
+Rather than assigning a continuous ratio of hate speech instigation levels to comments, they can alternatively be categorized into binary labels based on a specific threshold.

 ## Hate Speech Definitions